Ron Gardenhire: Early life

 Ron Gardenhire was born to a military family at the U.S. Army base in Butzbach, West Germany.
 While growing up, he expected to join the military, but his passion for baseball was also encouraged by his father.
-The family later settled in Oklahoma where he attended Okmulgee High School and college at the University of Texas at Austin.
+The family later settled in Oklahoma where he attended Okmulgee High School.

+Amateur career

+Gardenhire attended the University of Texas at Austin, where he played college baseball for the Texas Longhorns in 1978 and 1979 as a shortstop.
+In 1978 he set the school record for most RBIs in a single game (10) against Arkansas.

+In 1979, he earned All-Southwest Conference honors and helped the Longhorns win the Southwest Conference Championship, the Southwest Conference Tournament Championship, the NCAA Central Regional Championship and go to the College World Series, where they finished in 4th.
+He was inducted into the Longhorn Hall of Honor in 2010.

-Playing career
+Professional career

-The New York Mets drafted Gardenhire in the sixth round (132nd overall) of the 1979 Major League Baseball draft.
+The New York Mets selected Gardenhire in the sixth round, with the 132nd overall selection, of the 1979 Major League Baseball draft.
 He played for the Mets for five seasons, from 1981 to 1985.
 During his playing career, Gardenhire played shortstop, second base, and third base.
 He was plagued by injuries, especially to his hamstring.
 Only twice did he play in more than 70 games in a season, in 1982 and 1984.
 Following the 1986 season, he was traded to the Minnesota Twins, where he played one season for their Triple-A affiliate before retiring as a player.

 Gardenhire stood six feet (183 cm) tall, and weighed 175 (79 kg) pounds during most of his baseball playing career.